biolab/orange3/doc/visual-programming/source/widgets/evaluation/rocanalysis.rst

    makes sense since selecting a threshold in a concave part of the curve cannot yield optimal results, disregarding the cost matrix.
-   Besides, it is possible to reach any point on the convex curve by combining the classifiers represented by the points at the border of the concave region.
+   Besides, it is possible to reach any point on the convex curve by combining the classifiers represented by the points on the border of the concave region.

 .. figure:: images/ROCAnalysis-AUC.png

 The diagonal dotted line represents the behaviour of a random classifier.
-The full diagonal line represents iso-performace.
+The full diagonal line represents iso-performance.
 A black "*A*" symbol at the bottom of the graph proportionally readjusts the graph.